teambit/docs/docs/extending-bit/creating-a-custom-generator.md

 ---
 id: creating-a-custom-generator
-title: Creating a Custom Generator
+title: Creating a Custom Component Generator
 ---

 You can use `bit templates` to see the available templates for generating components, aspects and environments.